Individual Development and Identity

 Bernice Johnson Reagon

 Her most powerful weapon is her voice.
 It always has been.
 Bernice Johnson Reagon was born in Albany.
-The Baptist minister's daughter grew up immersed in the power and glory of spirituals.
-Reagon's activism began at Albany State in 1961.
-She was arrested for participating in a civil rights protest sponsored by SNCC, the Student Non–Violent […]
+This Baptist minister’s daughter grew up immersed in the power and glory of spirituals.
+Reagon’s activism began at Albany State in 1961.
+She was arrested for participating in a civil rights protest sponsored by SNCC, the Student […]